 The following are physical signs of hypothyroidism:

-The most common causes of hypothyroidism is
+The most common causes of hypothyroidism are

-Women have hypothyroidism at least four (4) times as frequently as do men.
+Women have hypothyroidism at least four (4) times as frequently as men.
 This is commonly due to female hormonal imbalance in mid-life which leads to a condition known as estrogen dominance.

 As the ovaries age, women produce decreasing amounts of progesterone, the hormone of the last half of the menstrual cycle.
 Progesterone deficiency is the cause of estrogen dominance.
-Estrogen dominance causes the liver to produce increasing levels of a protein, which circulates in the blood, called thyroid binding globulin (TBG).
-Even when the thyroid gland is producing sufficient amounts of hormone, TBG will bind to the thyroid hormones, lowering the free, unbound thyroid hormone available for use.
+Estrogen dominance causes the liver to produce increased levels of a protein, which circulates in the blood, called thyroid binding globulin (TBG).
+Even when the thyroid gland is producing sufficient amounts of the hormone, TBG will bind to the thyroid hormones, lowering the free, unbound thyroid hormone available for use.
 This in turn causes a decrease in the metabolic rate, lowering the body's overall energy level.

-Birth controls pills, pregnancy and postmenopausal estrogen supplementation all lead to increased TBG.
+Birth controls pills, pregnancy, and postmenopausal estrogen supplementation all lead to increased TBG.
 Commonly, women complain that their metabolism changed after one of their pregnancies or when they began birth control pills or supplemental counterfeit estrogen hormones.

-Autoimmune Thyroiditis, also known as Hashimoto's Thyroiditis, is another cause of hypothyroidism.
+Autoimmune Thyroiditis, also known as Hashimoto's Thyroiditis is another cause of hypothyroidism.
 In this disease, the patient's own immune system is deregulated and produces antibodies to the individual's thyroid gland and to the thyroid hormones circulating in the blood.

 This immune system disorder is frequently associated with allergic disorders.
 Low intracellular thyroid function and allergies travel together like thieves in the night.
-Autoimmune Thyroiditis prevents thyroid hormone from being properly assimilated into the cells.
+Autoimmune Thyroiditis prevents the thyroid hormone from being properly assimilated into the cells.

 Clinical hypothyroidism may also be caused by a selenium deficiency.
 Selenium is a trace mineral that plays a critical role in the conversion of the inactive hormone, T4, to the active intracellular thyroid hormone, T3.
 The soil in the United States is deficient in Selenium.

-The thyroid gland may produce insufficient amounts of the thyroid hormone due to a variety of underlying genetic defects.
+The thyroid gland may produce insufficient amounts of thyroid hormone due to a variety of underlying genetic defects.
 These conditions are very uncommon.

-Another rare cause of the hypothyroidism is pituitary gland dysfunction.
-The pituitary gland is located in the brain and regulates the thyroid gland by secreting thyroid stimulating hormone (TSH).
+Another rare cause of hypothyroidism is pituitary gland dysfunction.
+The pituitary gland is located in the brain and regulates the thyroid gland by secreting thyroid-stimulating hormone (TSH).
 When there is not a sufficient amount of thyroid hormone in the blood, the pituitary gland increases the production of TSH.
 If the pituitary gland is diseased and unable to secrete TSH, then the thyroid gland will not produce thyroid hormone.

 Prescription drugs, such as Dilantin, Lithium, and Beta Blockers, used in the treatment of hypertension and heart disease, blunt the effect of the thyroid hormones in the cells of the body, leading to symptoms of hypothyroidism.

-As mentioned earlier, the counterfeit hormones and horse estrogens, such as Premarin, Ogen, and Cenestin, and birth control pills, which are also counterfeit hormones, raise the level of thyroid hormone binding globulin and prevent the proper uptake of thyroid hormones by the cells of the body.
+As mentioned earlier, the counterfeit hormones and horse estrogens, such as Premarin, Ogen, and Cenestin, and birth control pills, which are also counterfeit hormones, raise the level of thyroid hormone-binding globulin and prevent the proper uptake of thyroid hormones by the cells of the body.

 The single most important tool in determining a patient's thyroid status is a thorough review of the symptoms of hypothyroidism presented.
 Secondly, the basal body temperature (BBT) must be accurately measured.
-The BBT is the core body temperature prior to arising from a full night's sleep.
+The BBT is the core body temperature before arising from a full night's sleep.
 The BBT reflects the body's metabolic rate and energy production.
 Remember that energy in our bodies is converted to heat, giving our body a temperature.
-If our energy production is low, then the temperature of our body will be lower that normal.
+If our energy production is low, then the temperature of our body will be lower than normal.
 A normal BBT is between 97.8 and 98.2 degrees.